pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `Checkout Explanation`

-:   Since most users probably won't be familiar with why they have to authenticate to buy a ticket, you can provide them a small blurb here.
+"Since most users probably won't be familiar with why they have to authenticate to buy a ticket, you can provide them a small blurb here.
 Markdown is supported.

 `Attribute RegEx`

-:   By default, any successful authentication with the IdP will allow the user to proceed with their purchase.
+"By default, any successful authentication with the IdP will allow the user to proceed with their purchase.
 Should the allowed audience needed to be restricted further, a set of regular Expressions can be used to do this.

     An Attribute RegEx of `{}` will allow any authenticated user to pass.